-19-year-old cashier Kristal Bayron killed during armed robbery at East Harlem Burger King - KTVZ
+19-Year-Old Cashier Kristal Bayron Killed During Armed Robbery At East Harlem Burger King - KTVZ

 Click here for updates on this story

-NEW YORK (WCBS) — A 19-year-old cashier was shot to death working at a Burger King in East Harlem.
+NEW YORK, New York (WCBS) — A 19-year-old cashier was shot to death working at a Burger King in East Harlem.

 Police said it happened during a robbery and now they’re asking for the public’s help to find the gunman.